zendesk/docker-logs-tail/README.md

 Docker Logs Tail simultaneously tails logs for all running Docker containers, interleaving them in the command line output.

+Requires node v6.0.0 or later.

 ## Installation

-Clone the repo, and then run:

 ```
-npm install
-npm install --global .
+npm install -g docker-logs-tail
 ```

 ## Usage

-Simply run it to see the last 10 lines of logs, with new logs entries being displayed as they occur:
+Type `dlt` to see the last 10 lines of logs, with new logs entries being displayed as they occur:

 ```
 dlt